-Why the proposed changes to negative gearing and Capital Gains Tax are a BIG mistake - December 2018
+Proposed changes to negative gearing & Capital Gains Tax are a mistake

 If you are interested in politics and property, you would be aware of the Federal Australian Labor Party’s (ALP) proposed changes to negative gearing and Capital Gains Tax (CGT).
 Basically, the ALP only want negative gearing benefits to apply to new properties.
 They also want to decrease the CGT discount from 50% to 25%.
 The ALP wants to bring in these changes for a number of reasons.
 One of the main reasons the ALP want to introduce these changes is to improve the budget bottom line.
 I would like to show you why the proposed changes to negative gearing would actually have the opposite effect; it would decrease government revenue.

 According to the ALP, the government cannot afford to give property investors tax benefits and the money would be better spent elsewhere.
 If you take a very narrow point of view, they are right.
 The few billions of dollars spent on tax refunds to property investors could be spent on health, schools, etc. But that is a very narrow point of view.
 What about the revenue the government earns from CGT?
 This amounts to tens of billions of dollars.

 If the government took away the benefits for negative gearing for established property, you would assume that there would be less investors buying property.
 This would result in less CGT revenue in the future when the investment properties are sold.
 They would be jeopardizing tens of billions of dollars in CGT revenue to save a few billion dollars in tax benefits.
 Isn’t the government better off having some short-term pain (paying negative gearing benefits) for long-term gain (CGT revenue)?